dhatGuy/artsy/README.md

 ## Description

 This is a simple app that allows users to search for art and save their favorite pieces.
+It uses Nextjs 13 App router which is still in beta (some/one page(s) breaks).

 ## Design